ibm-ecm/automation-mobile-capture/admin/AMC_Administration_Guide.md

 ## Creating a scenario

-After you logged in into the Admin Console, access the scenarios page by clicking **Scenarios** on the toolbar, this must be your default page when logged in.
+After you logged into the Admin Console, access the scenarios page by clicking **Scenarios** on the toolbar, this will be your default page when logged in.
 Do the following steps:

 1. Click **New Scenario**
 2. Insert a given scenario name